 Rewards Details: Cardholders get 3% back on Amazon purchases, 2% back at restaurants, gas stations and drug stores, and 1% back everywhere else.
-You can also get $50 off at Amazon instantly upon approval as a signup bonus.
+You can also get a $50 gift card to Amazon instantly upon approval as a welcome offer.

 Cons: While it’s still a really nice return, 3% back isn’t 5%, so if you’re really looking to rack up the rewards on Amazon, have a Prime membership and generally don’t carry a balance, you may want to look into the retailer’s Amazon Prime Store Card instead.
 It offers 5% back on Amazon purchases, plus special financing offers.